JericoFX/gcphone/README.md

 * For some reason the Yellow pages duplicate the post. # just fixed itself....

-* Didnt test the call so... posibility doest work,
+* Didnt test the call so... # TESTED IN OTHER SERVERS AND WORK

 * Some cars cann´t be take from the  garage using valet. # FIXED

 * Sometimes the bank app open in full white screen # FIXED

-* News are Unfinished
+* News are Unfinished #WIP

-* Uber Eats didnt touch yet
+* Uber Eats didnt touch yet #WORKING

 ...
 So if is so buggy why the hell do you release this?